-Read about the life of Charlie May (Hogue) Simon, a children’s book author who is the namesake of a literary award that honors books selected by the votes of Arkansas children at https://ualrexhibits.org/simon/virtual-exhibit/reexamined/.
+Read about the life of Charlie May (Hogue) Simon (1897-1977), a children’s book author who is the namesake of a literary award that honors books selected by the votes of Arkansas children at https://ualrexhibits.org/simon/virtual-exhibit/reexamined.

 Charlie May Simon’s third husband (she was widowed and divorced before marrying a third time), John Gould Fletcher, was an established writer before meeting Charlie May Simon.
-In their 14-year marriage, his career took priority.
-However, Simon’s legacy has lasted longer than she probably would have imagined through the annual children’s writing competition in her name.
+In their 14-year marriage, his career took priority, though they each continued writing.
+Simon’s legacy, however, has lasted longer than she may have imagined through the annual statewide children’s writing competition in her name.
 She also outlived John Gould Fletcher by 27 years.

 They lived in a house called “Johnswood” that was designated as a national historic landmark and under consideration to be made open to the public.
 (The address is 10314 Cantrell Road, near the western border of Little Rock.)
-Since that has not happened, we suggest checking out the library named for her husband, the John Gould Fletcher Library (Little Rock).
+Since that has not happened, we suggest visiting the library named for her husband in the meantime, the John Gould Fletcher Library (Little Rock).

-The John Gould Fletcher Library is the fourth stop on our Arkansas Trail!
+The John Gould Fletcher Library is the fourth stop on our Arkansas Author Adventures Trail!